Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

-29. In 2021, cybercriminals will target telecommuters and remote access pathways.
+29. In 2021, cybercriminals have mostly targeted telecommuters and remote access pathways.

 The pandemic spurred a shift into telecommuting, which has made the working arrangement at home more casual.
-Additional cyber security facts of 2020 suggest that home-based workers and remote access routes will be the main targets of online criminals next year.
+As suggested by the cyber security facts from 2020, home-based workers and remote access routes were the main targets of online criminals in the year that followed.
 Personal devices used for remote jobs are rarely optimally protected, which renders them vulnerable to cyberattacks.

 30. The financial industry will be one of the most threatened sectors by cybersecurity.

 The threat to the financial sector has always been present.
-So it won’t be different next year, as stated in these cyber security facts in 2021, which only further portray a worrying increase by year.
+So it won’t be different next year, as stated in these cyber security facts in 2021.

-However, cybercriminals are getting better with their tactics.
+It is clear that cybercriminals are getting better with their tactics and methods.
 Therefore, this calls for financial businesses to reinforce their intranet, antivirus software, malware identifier, and other security solutions once more.

 Not only will they be able to adequately protect their network, but they’ll also aid the overall unemployment situation by hiring cyber security professionals to oversee the entire defensive operation.